Completing your UCAS application

 Admissions tutors live and breathe their subjects and want to fill their places with good students.

 Make sure your personal statement shows you as an interested, sensible and independent individual.
-This may be via mentioning extracurricular pursuits or showing you’ve truly engaged in the application process and have done your research.
+This may be by mentioning extracurricular pursuits or showing you’ve genuinely engaged in the application process and have done your research.

 Does your personal statement reflect that level of passion for your chosen subject?
 If you haven’t done anything practical that displays a level of interest, read up on the content of the degree and relate your interests to it.